falkr/ttm4115-2020/pages/learning-goals.md

 </div>

-Aside: Knowledge refers to the understanding of theories, facts, concepts, principles, procedures in subjects, subjects and professions.
+:aside: Knowledge refers to the understanding of theories, facts, concepts, principles, procedures in subjects, subjects and professions.